 Three ways heat travels

 Thermal energy transfers between objects through three mechanisms.
-The CBE will show you a scenario and ask you to identify which is at work.
+A common exercise gives you a scenario and asks which mode is at work.

 • Conduction — heat transferred through direct contact between materials.
 Touching a hot pan handle.
 Heat moving through a metal spoon in a bowl of soup.
 Requires physical contact between the source and receiver.